Continuous Performance Management

 Takeaways and next steps (~5 minutes):

-This template is a structured tool designed to facilitate reflective discussions among team members after completing tasks.
+This template is a structured tool designed to facilitate reflective discussions among employees after completing tasks.
 It aims to identify successes, areas for improvement, and actionable steps to enhance future performance, fostering a culture of continuous learning and development.

 Objectives